ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingtransport.rst

 .. figure:: ./media/usingtransportMedia/media/image12.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 3.9in
-   :height: 0.72761in

-   Figure 5‑68: The green notification box in the ArcGIS Pro Geoprocessing Pane for the Transport.
+   Figure 13-12: The green notification box in the ArcGIS Pro Geoprocessing Pane for the Transport.
 Module.

 View and Verify Results
 -----------------------